apache/spark/UPGRADING_TO_2.0.md

 The DAG-level permission actions, `can_dag_read` and `can_dag_edit` are going away.
 They are being replaced with `can_read` and `can_edit`.
 When a role is given DAG-level access, the resource name (or "view menu", in Flask App-Builder parlance) will now be prefixed with `DAG:`.
 So the action `can_dag_read` on `example_dag_id`, is now represented as `can_read` on `DAG:example_dag_id`.

-*As part of running `db upgrade`, existing permissions will be migrated for you.*
+*As part of running `airflow db upgrade`, existing permissions will be migrated for you.*

 When DAGs are initialized with the `access_control` variable set, any usage of the old permission names will automatically be updated in the database, so this won't be a breaking change.
 A DeprecationWarning will be raised.